mailslurp/mailslurp-client/docs-markdown/interfaces/InboxDto.md

 # Interface: InboxDto

 Representation of a MailSlurp inbox.
 An inbox has an ID and a real email address.
 Emails can be sent to or from this email address.
 Inboxes are either `SMTP` or `HTTP` mailboxes.
-The default, `HTTP` inboxes, use AWS SES to process emails and are best suited as test email accounts and do not support IMAP or POP3. `SMTP` inboxes use a custom mail server at `mx.mailslurp.com` and support SMTP login, IMAP and POP3.
+The default, `HTTP` inboxes, use AWS SES to process emails and are best suited as test email accounts and do not support IMAP or POP3. `SMTP` inboxes use a custom mail server at `mxslurp.click` and support SMTP login, IMAP and POP3.
 Use the `EmailController` or the `InboxController` methods to send and receive emails and attachments.
 Inboxes may have a description, name, and tags for display purposes.
 You can also favourite an inbox for easier searching.

 **`Export`**